huguang1/dissertation/README.md

 2. expansion: imaginary action, the opponent makes an action,
 3. evaluation: evaluate the state-value and get score v, receive reword
 4. backup: update action-value

+1: Read the paper and build the basic environment.
+11/15/2022

+2: Familiar with SUMO software, simple simulation.
+12/15/2022

+3: Basically, master the operating principle of SUMO, and try to use python code to control the operation of cars and traffic lights in SUMO according to online tutorials.
+1/15/2022

+4: Learned the reinforcement algorithm, and at the same time, according to the open source information on the internet, used the reinforcement learning algorithm to control a Cartpole game in the gym module.